LibreOffice/dictionaries/it_IT/README_it_IT.txt

 README_hyph_it_IT.txt file for the relevant copyright notices.

-The following volunteers, and in general the OpenOffice.org Community and PLIO http://www.plio.it contributed to the Italian Writing Aids
+The following volunteers, and in general the OpenOffice.org Community and PLIO http://www.plio.it contributed to the previous versions of Italian Writing Aids extension:
-extension:
-- Andrea Pescetti, maintainer
+- Andrea Pescetti, previous maintainer until version 2015
 - Paolo Mantovani, extension structure
 - Carlo Strata, suggestions and bug reports (spellchecker)
 - Diego Favaro, suggestions and bug reports (thesaurus)